nice-table/bitmex-scaled-orders/README.md

 - `npm install`

-Get these running in a terminal at the same time
+When `npm install` has finished, we are ready to start the app.
+Run this in a terminal:

-- `npm run proxy`
+- `npm run startup`
-- `npm start`

 App should open in your browser automatically and render when ready.